 ●Q-Learning

-Q-Learning is a method that assigns a value called "Q-value" to each action and selects the action with the highest Q-value.
+Q-Learning is a method that assigns a value called a "Q-value" to each action and selects the action with the highest Q-value.
 It is suitable for finding optimal strategies in simple environments.

 ●Deep Reinforcement Learning (DQN, Deep Q-Network)